AnticOwl/anticowl.github.io/_posts/2024-07-28-Maid-Of-Sker.md

 * Press `F7` to hide CUE interface.
 * Frame and take your shot.

-For the camera movement, refer to the free camera window when CUE interface is active.
+For the camera movements, refer to the free camera window when CUE interface is active.

 Once done, enable CUE interface, check back `Opsive.UltimateCharacterController.Camera.CameraController`, end the Free Cam session, Un-Hide the interface and finally resume the game.